dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 Let’s support and advocate for one another, ensuring that our healthcare providers understand our unique needs and treat us with the respect and dignity we deserve.

-We need to push for inclusive healthcare services, demand education and awareness campaigns that focus on our community, and support organizations that work tirelessly for our health and rights.
+We need to push for inclusive healthcare services, demand education and awareness campaigns that focus on our community, and support COMMUNITY RESEARCH that partners with organizations that work tirelessly for our health and rights.

 If you want to learn more or if you want to support either our DISRUPT Cancer Project or our PrEP HIV Prevention Project, please call me!